- Find a Trail

 The trail next passes through the tiny towns of Medford, Blountsville, Losantville, Economy, Williamsburg and Webster while winding through the rural countryside.
 If Economy sounds familiar, it's because Stephen King featured the community in his popular novel The Stand.

 The final stretch of the Cardinal Greenway begins when the trail enters the larger city of Richmond.
 This portion runs through downtown Richmond and near playing fields.
 It also incorporates a curved trestle over the Whitewater River.
+At trail's end in the D Street Trailhead Park, you can pick up the Whitewater Gorge Trail, which offers views of the gorge's rugged cliffs and traverses Veterans Memorial Park, where you'll find memorials for the Civil War, World War I and II, the Korean War, and the Vietnam War.

 To access the Marion trailhead, take SR 18 (West 2nd Street) in Marion and turn south on S. Miller Avenue.
 The trailhead is located on the left after about 0.25 mile, just beyond the railroad crossing.
 The Jonesboro trailhead can be accessed from US 35; turn south on S. Lincoln Boulevard and look for the trailhead immediately on the right.